cgoettel/bible/README.md

 #Style guide
 This style guide is a work in progress.
 It's an effort to make sure there is consistency throughout this work.

-##Why is there a %% at the end of every line?
-LaTeX sometimes freaks out and is inconsistent with vertical spacing.
-Adding a % to the end of each line fixes this problem.
-However, there are two percent signs at the end of every line because when revise the translation (starting around 2030 (the year)), I will remove one of the percent signs as a signal that that verse/line has been revised.
-The %% is just long-term planning ahead.

-Be sure to include %% even after footnote marks in poetry verses.

 ##Footnote capitalization
 ###Alternate and literal readings, explanations, and editor's notes
 Match the punctuation and capitalization of the verse to give context.
 For example: